 A registered domestic partnership ends when one of the following events occurs:

 the parties file an executed statement of termination form with Vital Statistics;

 the parties live separate and apart for more than one year and one or both parties has the intention that the relationship not continue;

 one of the domestic partners marries another person;

-(d) the parties have a separation agreement registered with the court
+the parties have a separation agreement registered with the court;

 For more information, visit the Vital Statistics website.

 You do not have to register a common law relationship with the government like you do with a registered domestic partnership.

 Also, when you separate from your common law partner, it may be difficult for you to determine how to split up your debts, property, or other assets, because the law that deals with common law property is not clear-cut.
 When you are in a registered domestic partnership, you are able to use some of the laws that a married couple can use, like the Matrimonial Property Act, if you have to apply to the court for help in dividing your property or debts.